How to Naturally Get Rid of Ants

-If you’ve discovered ants coming into your home and need a way to clean up the pheromone trail and force them away, you can make your clean and repel ant spray.
+If you’ve discovered ants coming into your home and need a way to clean up the pheromone trail and force them away, you can make your clean and repel ant spray using Castile soap.

 Clean and Repel Ant Spray

-Spray anywhere you see ants coming inside, and use a microfiber cloth to wipe it up.
+Spray anywhere you see ants coming inside, and use an organic unbleached cotton unpaper towel to wipe it up.
 Repeat as needed.